 Students in the Chemistry Department are provided a firm foundation in the fundamental principles of the discipline.
-Majors have access to a wide range of instruments for course work and research projects under supervision of a faculty that includes teaching specialists in analytical, environmental, inorganic, organic, and physical chemistry, and biochemistry.
+Majors have access to a wide range of instruments for coursework and research projects under supervision of a faculty that includes teaching specialists in analytical, environmental, inorganic, organic, and physical chemistry, and biochemistry.
 Many students go on to graduate school in chemistry or biochemistry or to careers in medicine, dentistry, health-related fields, or industrial research.
 Other career choices in recent years have included patent law, chemical engineering, environmental science, computer science, and molecular biology.

 The department offers several programs: (1) the chemistry major, (2) the chemistry-biochemistry major, (3) the chemistry major with a concentration in cell and molecular biology/biochemistry, (4) the chemistry-environmental sciences concentration, and (5) the chemistry minor.
 Additionally, each type of chemistry major can earn accreditation by the American Chemical Society (ACS) with additional courses selected in consultation with the advisor and with approval of the chair.
 More information about ACS certification can be found on the Chemistry Department website.
 Chemistry majors who intend to apply for admission to medical, dental, or veterinary schools must take a biology course with laboratory.
-For maximum flexibility, students are encouraged to take Chemistry 141 and 142 (or Chemistry 147) in their first year.
+For maximum flexibility, students are encouraged to take Chemistry 141 and 142 (or Chemistry 147 or Chemistry 121 and 122) in their first year.

 Students interested in teaching, private and public, are urged to read the “Education” section of the catalogue and to contact a member of the Education Program.